newicon/gaffer/README.md

 - SCSS if you wish to compile the css from sources

 ## structure
-/app - demo app
+/app - the demo app
-/lib - any non-composer based libraries/dependencies
+/lib - any non-composer based libraries/dependencies (currently just a form handling library called Deform)
 /public - the public html directory
 /public/assets - fixed assets (css/js/images/etc)
 /image - uploadable and/or resized images
 /media - uploadable media
 /vendor - composer deps + the project autoloader

 ## installation
 - clone this repo (duh!)